jasmyhigh/penumbra/docs/padr/PADR-001_Dutch_Auctions.md

     // Dutch auctions move from:
     // 0 (opened) => 1 (closed) => n (withdrawn)
     uint64 seq = 1;
-    // If present, the current position controlled by this auction. dex.v1.PositionId current_position = 2;
+    // If present, the current position is controlled by this auction. dex.v1.PositionId current_position = 2;
     // If present, the next trigger height to step down the price. uint64 next_trigger = 3;